 strive to address the challenges and needs of all players in the current and future

 mobile value chain with a full range of integration and development services.
 Thanks to

-the availability of our Jbed™ Java™ VM on the Android platform, we offer
+the availability of our Jbed™ Java™ VM on the Android platform, we offer immediate

-services with the Android platform."
+with the Android platform."

 —Jean-Claude Martinez, CEO of Esmertec